jt14den/better-research-software/episodes/03-reproducible-dev-environment.md

 ::::::::::::::::::::::::::::::::::::: objectives

-After completing this episode, participants should be able to:

 - Set up a Python virtual coding environment for a software project using `venv` and `pip`.

 ::::::::::::::::::::::::::::::::::::::::::::::::

-So far we have created a local Git repository to track changes in our software project and pushed it to GitHub to enable others to see and contribute to it.

 ::: instructor